Harvard CEEL - IC

 Participants can begin with any Learn module and complete them in any order.
 We strongly recommend that participants complete all four of the Learn modules in a Series (A through D) before they take the Plan and Apply module within that series.
-At the very least, participants should have taken two out of the A through D modules before taking the Plan and Apply module.
+At the very least, participants should have taken two of the A through D modules in a Series before taking the Plan and Apply module for that Series.

 How long does it take to complete the Certificate in Early Education Leadership?

-Depending on when you begin your participation and how many modules take at the same time, it can take you between 5 and 18 months for participants to earn the full certificate.
-Our recommendation is that participants take one module at a time, which would take approximately 18 months to complete.
+Depending on when you begin your participation and how many modules you take at the same time, it can take between 5 and 18 months for participants to earn the full certificate.
+Our recommendation is that participants take one module at a time.
+If you do this, it will take you approximately 18 months to earn your certificate.

 When can I start?

-The IC cohort is scheduled to start in July 2023.
-Dates depend on enrolments and will be confirmed as soon as a cohort reaches full capacity.
-It is highly recommended that you apply before May 15 to save your place in the first cohort.
+The IC cohort is scheduled to start March, 2024.
+Dates depend on enrollments and will be confirmed as soon as a cohort reaches full capacity.
+It is highly recommended that you apply beforehand to save your place in the cohort.

 Is it done entirely online?